OmniLayer/spec/README.md

 Class B transactions were developed to address this issue by using provably redeemable outputs.
 Class A transactions are thus considered deprecated and are supported for backwards compatibility only.

 NOTE: Class A transactions are restricted to the ‘simple send’ transaction type only.
 All other Mastercoin transaction types are supported by Class B transactions only.
-Client implementations should utilize Class B for all transaction types, including ‘simple send’.
+Client implementations must utilize Class B for all transaction types, including ‘simple send’.

 ## Class B transactions (also known as the ‘multisig’ method)